EliTaue/traveldestinations/source/chile_foods.rst

 Cazuela
 -------

-Cazuela is the most popular soup in Chile.
+Cazuela is the most popular soup in **Chile**.
 It consists of hot broth with large meat chunks, potatoes, pumpkin, and corn noodles.

 Humitas
 -------

-From pre-hispanic Andean cultures, a humita are similar to Mexican tamales, but are very sweet.
+From pre-hispanic Andean cultures, a humita are similar to a Mexican tamale, but are very sweet.

 Mote con Huesillos
 ------------------